TerenceLegrand/CESAB/README.md

 ## Overview

-This research compendium aims to understand how reproductibility must be implemented in a research project.
+This research compendium aims to understand how reproductibility should be implemented in a research project.

 ## Features